perevernihata/rds-lambda-stop-start/README.md

-This is lambda package which can start and stop AWS RDS instances.
+This is AWS Lambda function which can start and stop AWS RDS instances.

-You an configure Cloudwatch rule to emit event which stops multiple instaces by theirs ids:
+You an configure Cloudwatch rule to emit event which stops multiple instaces by theirs ids.
 Example of start event:

 ```javascript